Tomek4861/TradeTaker/README.md

 # Trade Taker

-**Trade Taker** is a web app that addresses a common challenge for active crypto traders: managing risk effectively.
+**Trade Taker** is a web app that addresses a common challenge for crypto traders: managing risk effectively.
 It automates position sizing, calculates risk/reward, and provides performance analytics  — with a responsive, mobile-friendly UI.
-Built with a modern Java/Spring backend and a reactive SvelteKit frontend.
+Built on a modern Java/Spring backend and a reactive SvelteKit frontend.

-**Demo video:** *[Add your short walkthrough link here]*
+**Demo video:** *[Here Video]*

 ## Key Features